-To move between different linguistic and cultural systems, referencing own first languages and cultures while learning to use and to understand those of the target language.
+To move between different linguistic and cultural systems, referencing own first language and culture while learning to use and to understand those of the target language.

 multimodal text

 A text which involves two or more communication modes; for example, the combining of print, image and spoken text in film or computer presentations.